 Wynwood Craft Breweries

-J. Wakefield Brewing fits right in the Wynwood theme.
+- J. Wakefield Brewing: J. Wakefield Brewing fits right in the Wynwood theme.
 Its hip, graffiti-laden taproom and decking area provide the perfect place to sip some refreshing homebrews, like a coconut-infused Hefeweizen.
 Pay a visit to the tasting room at J. Wakefield Brewing for an impressive lineup.
 Address: 120 NW 24th St, Miami, FL 33127

 This city is famous for its nightlife, and you know that one of the best neighborhoods in Miami also has some of the best hotspots.

-Grab a craft cocktail from the Latin-inspired El Patio.
+- El Patio: Grab a craft cocktail from the Latin-inspired El Patio.
 This open-air spot serves craft beer and light fare in a casual backyard setting.
 But come early as it gets crowded.

-Last but not least, get to Lagniappe for a New Orleans-style wine bar.
+- Lagniappe: Last but not least, get to Lagniappe for a New Orleans-style wine bar.
 Lagniappe is ideal for those wanting to quietly sip a glass of wine, as well as those looking for a livelier vibe in a backyard setting.

 Things to Know About Wynwood Miami – Travel Tips & Advice

-Is the Wynwood Neighborhood Safe?
+Is the Wynwood Miami Safe?

 The Wynwood Art District and the surrounding areas are continuously developing.
-The Wynwood’s main city blocks are heavily trafficked by tourists and locals alike.
+Wynwood’s main city blocks are heavily trafficked by tourists and locals alike.
 You shouldn’t have to worry much about general safety.

 In general, Wynwood Art District is safe, but like most major cities, be mindful of your surroundings, day or night, take safety precautions, especially if alone, protect your valuables and remain within the district’s main areas.